KindnessOperation/SmileProject/readMe.md

 ## Description
 The Kindness Operation is a project that posts kind messages made by the community on an Instagram page through an anonymous Google Form.
-The messages are then placed on a template with a randomized picture of a flower in the background, creating a neatly designed post.
+The messages are then placed on a template with a randomized picture from Unsplash, creating a neatly designed post.
 This project's goal was to help make the creation of posts autonomous with small intervention to approve posts and responses all integrated through Discord.

 ## How it works
 1. Google Form responses are sent in a discord channel